 They bells, carnations, petunias, dianthus, lobellas, larkspurs, marigolds, zinnias, and many other varieties.
-Beds which would ordinarily be filled with tulips at this time of the year were not planted because of the shortage this year, but they have been prepared for later flowers, the plant-ing of which will begin very soon now.
-Willistead, Riverview, and In addition to the parks, boulevards courts throughout the cify are Giles courts d each year grows chrysanthemums e annual show at Lanspeary Last year 3,800 mum pots were asters. the Walkerville are included in this list In addition to the summer plants some 115.000 plants in the Lanspeary balsams. snapdragons, Canterbury partment tries to make a particularly for transplanting are parks department as Windsor's show place.
-Other parks in which the Jackson Park is regarded by Lanspeary.
+Beds which would ordinarily be filled with tulips at this time of the year were not planted because of the shortage this year, but they have been prepared for later flowers, the plant-ing of which will begin very soon now. the Willistead, Riverview, and In addition to the parks, boulevards courts throughout the cify are Giles courts parks department each year grows ny hundreds of chrysanthemums e annual show at Lanspeary Last year 3,800 mum pots were In addition to the summer plants some 115.000 plants in the Lanspeary balsams. snapdragons, Canterbury partment tries to make a particularly in Walkerville are included in this list asters parks department as Windsor's show place.
+Other parks in which the for transplanting are Jackson Park is regarded by Lanspeary.
 Assumption.
-Wilson, Prince Road, Mitchell, annually. the greenhouses. cannas. good showing are Reaume. show at 115.000 PLANTS boulevard and several of Assumption. that show parks department with flowers geramiums. of In addition to hundreds Willistead ready the City Hall.
-Lanspeary. prepared the About include planted Park. many and and the tot =
+Mitchell, Wilson, Prince Road, Mitchell, annually. the greenhouses. cannas. good showing are Reaume. show at 115.000 PLANTS boulevard and several of Assumption. that show with flowers gerannums.
+Willistead ready the City Hall.
+Lanspeary. the prepared About include planted many Park. and and the tot